-If you answered yes in Step 1, have prior professional cultural resource surveys or other evaluations determined that historic properties do not exist, or have prior disturbances at the site have precluded the existence of historic properties? \Box YES \Box NO
+If you answered yes in Step 1, have prior professional cultural resource surveys or other evaluations determined that historic properties do not exist, or have prior disturbances at the site have precluded the existence of historic properties? \Box YES \boxtimes NO

-- If yes, no further documentation is required for Section 3.2 of the Template and you may provide the prior documentation in your SWPPP. - Insert references and information sources relied upon to determine that prior to your project, no historic properties exist at your site based on available information, including information that may be provided by your applicable SHPO, THPO, or other Tribal representative or references and information sources relied upon to determine that prior earth disturbances may have eliminated he possibility that historic properties exist on your site.

-If no, proceed to Appendix E, Step 3.
+- If yes, no further documentation is required for Section 3.2 of the Template and you may provide the prior documentation in your SWPPP. - If no, proceed to Appendix E, Step 3.